-Here’s what you should know about open adoption vs. closed adoption in Pennsylvania:
+The following is what you should know about open adoption vs. closed adoption in Pennsylvania:

 Just a few decades ago, closed adoptions were considered the norm.
 Birth and adoptive families had little to no contact before, during or after the adoption.
 Identifying information was rarely provided to anyone involved about the other party, meaning birth parents often wondered what became of the child they’d placed for adoption, and adoptees had no medical history and no answers to their many questions about their adoption stories.